TruebitProtocol/truebit-eth/README.md

 For Rust tasks, try George's [tutorial]( https://github.com/TrueBitFoundation/Truebit2020/tree/master/emscripten_workaround).

-When building and executing your own tasks, you may have to adjust some of the interprter execution parameters, including:
+When building and executing your own tasks, you may have to adjust some of the interpreter execution parameters, including:

 `memory-size`: how deep the merkle tree for memory should be